How does Rest Less make money

 8. Koh Chang Ranong

 You’ll have no trouble finding a quiet beach on which to unwind.
-We’d even suggest choosing the biggest and busiest of them, Long Beach, since you’ll still feel like you’re on a desert island and this is where you’ll find more reliable WiFi and a better choice of restaurants and accommodation.
+We’d even suggest choosing the biggest and busiest of them, Long Beach, since you’ll still feel like you’re on a deserted island, and this is where you’ll find more reliable WiFi and a better choice of restaurants and accommodation.
 It’s also perfect for people who fancy stepping back in time to experience the atmosphere of 90s Thailand.

 Final thoughts…